-- Courses offered as an on-campus intensive with a preceding preparation period will be designated as having Part A and Part B. - 2.
-Part A will be offered in the regular term preceding the intensive as the pre-intensive preparation.
-It will bear zero credits and will be graded as pass/fail. - 3.
-Part A will be the prerequisite for Part B, the intensive.
-Part B will bear three credits and will receive a standard letter grade.
-If students take Part A, but not Part B, they will be required to retake Part A the next time they take the course. - Students will register for these classes in the usual manner, and they will be treated as regular courses. - The Dean of Advanced Studies and the Registrar will determine which courses need to be identified as including intensives for the purposes of implementing this registration process.
+- Courses offered as an on-campus intensive with a preceding preparation period are designated as having Part A and Part B. - Part A is offered in the regular term preceding the on-campus intensive and serves as the preparation time for the course.
+It bears zero credits and will be graded as pass/fail. - 3.
+Part A is the prerequisite for Part B. - Part B is the on-campus intensive followed by the rest of the current term.
+It bears two credits and receives a standard letter grade. - If students take Part A, but not Part B, they will be required to retake Part A the next time they take the course. - Students register for Parts A and B at the same time, and in consultation with the program director.